 Mount Vernon Estate and Gardens

 1. Neither Austin nor Charlotte appeared on George Washington's 1774 tithables list, indicating that they were both under sixteen years old at the time the list was compiled in the summer of 1774.
-The earliest reference to Charlotte dates to February 1774, when the hired tailor was paid for mending a coat for house servant Frank Lee, and a petticoat and jacket for Charlotte.
+The earliest reference to Charlotte dates to February 1774, when the hired tailor was paid for mending a coat for enslaved butler Frank Lee, and a petticoat and jacket for Charlotte.
 For the latter, see "Taylors Work---Dr.," 26 February 1774, Lund Washington Account Book, 1774-1786 (Mount Vernon Ladies' Association), 20.
-Taken together, these two facts suggest that the Austin and Charlotte were about the same age.
+Taken together, these two facts suggest that Austin and Charlotte were about the same age.

 2. For Charlotte's children, see George Washington, "List of Slaves at Mount Vernon, 18 February 1786," The Diaries of George Washington, Vol. 4, 278, 280; and "Washington's Slave List, June 1799," The Papers of George Washington, Retirement Series, Vol. 4, 530.